kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 garbage-collects them when the `Job` is deleted.

-Before doing any work, the controller classifies each Job into one of three management modes, which determines how much of the scheduling tree it owns:
+Before doing any work, the controller classifies each Job into one of three management modes, which determines how much of the scheduling tree it owns.
+The supported scenarios are:

-- **`manageBoth`** — a standalone/root Job (no controller `OwnerReference` to a parent that owns the `Workload`).
-The controller compiles and owns both the `Workload` and the runtime `PodGroup`.
+- **`manageBoth`**: the Job has no controller `ownerReference`.
+The controller compiles and owns both the `Workload` and the runtime `PodGroup` from `spec.scheduling`.
-- **`managePodGroupOnly`** — a non-root Job whose parent owns the `Workload` but delegates runtime `PodGroup` management via the `scheduling.k8s.io/group-template-name` annotation.
-The controller creates and owns only the `PodGroup`, mapped to the parent's named `PodGroupTemplate`.
+- **`managePodGroupOnly`**: the Job has a controller `ownerReference` to a parent and carries the `scheduling.k8s.io/group-template-name` annotation.
+The parent owns the `Workload`, so the controller discovers it, creates and owns only the `PodGroup` that is mapped to the named `PodGroupTemplate`.
-- **`manageNone`** — the controller materializes nothing: the feature gate is off, the parent owns both objects (no delegation annotation), or the pod template already carries a `schedulingGroup` (BYO `PodGroup`).
+- **`manageNone`**: the controller creates nothing and only stamps pods with whatever `schedulingGroup` the pod template already carries.
+This mode is selected when any of the following holds:
+  - `spec.template.spec.schedulingGroup` is set (bring-your-own `PodGroup`): the user manages the objects.
+  - The Job has a controller `ownerReference` to a parent but no `scheduling.k8s.io/group-template-name`
+  annotation: the parent (e.g. `JobSet`) owns both the `Workload` and the `PodGroup` and has set `schedulingGroup` on the pod template itself.
+  - The `WorkloadWithJob` feature gate is disabled.

 #### Workload and PodGroup Discovery

-Discovery of those objects is based on references (`workload.spec.controllerRef` and `podGroup.spec.podGroupTemplateRef`), not on ownership.
-`ownerReference` is used only for controller-created objects so that they are garbage-collected when the Job is deleted.
-Workloads which are created by user or higher-level controller may not be given ownerReferences to the Job, so they are not deleted when the Job is deleted.
+Discovery uses indexers on `workload.spec.controllerRef` and `podGroup.spec.podGroupTemplateRef` to find candidates cheaply, and then keeps only objects that carry a controller `ownerReference` to the Job.
+It is what makes the object garbage-collected with the Job, and it is what an external actor cannot plausibly set by accident.
+No separate `managed-by` annotation is needed.

 A `Workload` is considered the Workload for this Job object if:
-- The `Workload` is in the Job’s namespace
+- it is in the Job's namespace
+- its `spec.controllerRef` points to this Job, and
-- It has `workload.spec.controllerRef` field that is associated with this Job
+- it has a controller `ownerReference` to this Job

 Similarly, a `PodGroup` is considered the `PodGroup` for this Job if:
-- The `PodGroup` is in the Job’s namespace
+- it is in the Job's namespace
-- Its `spec.podGroupTemplateRef.workload.workloadName` equals the name of the `Workload` for this Job.
+- its `spec.podGroupTemplateRef.workload.workloadName` names the `Workload` for this Job (the Job-owned one for a root Job, the parent-owned one for a delegated Job), and
+- it has a controller `ownerReference` to this Job

+Objects that match the reference but not the ownership rule (a `Workload` pre-created by a user, a `PodGroup` created by a parent) are ignored by discovery.
+This is what lets the parent-managed scenario coexist with the delegated one without the Job controller ever adopting or mutating an object it did not create.

 #### Controller Workflow

-The Job controller attempts to create `Workload` and `PodGroup` only when the Job has no pods associated with it (no active or terminal pods owned by the `Job`).
-If the Job already has one or more pods, the controller only discovers and uses existing `Workload`/`PodGroup` if any and does not create new ones.
-This rule is important for correctness when the controller restarts or is upgraded in the middle of the workflow (i.e., after creating `Workload` but before creating `PodGroup` or pods).
-On the next sync, the controller will find the existing objects via informers/listers and continue.
+The Job controller creates `Workload` and `PodGroup` objects only for a Job that has never started, or that is resuming from suspension.
+A Job counts as never started when it has no pods (active or terminal) owned by it, no `status.startTime`, zero `status.succeeded`/`status.failed`, and no `JobSuspended` condition.
+Each signal alone has a gap, so the controller requires all of them.

 The controller discovers or creates `Workload` and `PodGroup` as follows: